brianlmoon/component/README.md

 Creating consitent HTML components is important for good user experience.
 This library aims to make creating those components easier.
 It is the result of work I have done for years on different projects.
+A prime reason for this library and some of the techniques it uses is performance.

 ## Example